pgazmuri/GPTReactor/README.md

 # GPTReactor Project

-GPTReactor is a demonstration project that uses GPT4 Turbo (with or without Vision) to generate a React UI from natural language instructions and images.
+GPTReactor is a demonstration project that uses GPT4 Turbo (with or without Vision) to evolve a React UI using natural language instructions and images.
 The project aims to explore the potential of AI in automating and simplifying the process of building user interfaces.
 The project supports the OpenAI API via Azure OpenAI, or direct to OpenAI.
 Using Azure OpenAI generally allows for higher quota/throughput.
-You may also use any local llms that support the OpenAI api format.
+It also works with any local/open source llms accesible via the OpenAI API format.

 There are two top folders in the repository: /code-gen and /web-app. /web-app contains a React project, a simple web app built using Vite using React + Typescript using SWC (superfast web compiler). /code-gen contains python scripts that can be used to alter that React web app code with GPT.